Lastraeus/pp2-cians-ci-grade-calculator/README.md

     ![Useful Links Section](docs/readme-images/useful-links-wide.png)

-__6.__	A footer area at the bottom of the site with featuring links to other relevant websites made by this sites creator.
+__6.__  A footer area at the bottom of the site featuring links to other relevant websites made by this site's creator.
 Looks clean and unintrusive, but clear when read.
 These include:

-  * A logo link to the project creator's github page.
+  * A logo link to the project creator's GitHub page.
-  * A logo link to the projects's actual Twitter page for any updates that fans of the site may wish to follow.
+  * A logo link to the projects' actual Twitter page for any updates that fans of the site may wish to follow.
-  * A logo link to the projects's actual Youtube page for any videos that the site creator may make in relation to this project (Usage tutorials, other tips etc) that fans of the site may be interested in.
+  * A logo link to the projects' actual Youtube page for any videos that the site creator may make concerning this project (Usage tutorials, other tips, etc) that fans of the site may be interested in.
-  * A attribution link required by the source of the favicon used in the site.
+  * A attribution link is required by the source of the favicon used in the site.

 ### __Technology Used__

-1. HTML                Used to build markup stucture of the site.
+1. HTML                Used to build the markup structure of the site.
-2. CSS                 Used to provide both global and targated styling to the HTML
+2. CSS                 Used to provide both global and targeted styling to the HTML
 3. Javascript          Used to provide site interactivity.
 4. GitHub              Used as a repository for the project                        https://github.com/
 5. GitPod              Used as the VDE of the project.                             https://www.gitpod.io/
-6. Firefox             Used as main browser of the project (Browsing, Editing, Dev Tools, Screenshot capablilites)     https://www.mozilla.org/en-US/firefox/new/
+6. Firefox             Used as the main browser of the project (Browsing, Editing, Dev Tools, Screenshot capabilities)     https://www.mozilla.org/en-US/firefox/new/
 7. Chrome              Used as alt browser of the project (Testing, Dev Tools)             https://www.google.com/intl/en_ie/chrome/
 8. Grammarly           Used to proof this page.                                            https://app.grammarly.com
-9. FontAwesome         Source of nav icons used in website.                                https://fontawesome.com/
+9. FontAwesome         Source of nav icons used in the website.                                https://fontawesome.com/
 10. Google Fonts        Source of fonts used in the site                                    https://fonts.google.com/specimen/Barlow#styles
 11. Coolors             Color Palette Generator used in planning                            https://coolors.co/ea7600-ececec-717575-ffc180-ffffff
-12. MsPaint             For rapid cropping of screenshot images for readme
+12. MSPaint             For rapid cropping of screenshot images for readme
-13. WordCounter         For assitance staying under 50 char recommended git commit length   https://wordcounter.net/character-count
+13. WordCounter         For assistance staying under 50 chars recommended git commit length   https://wordcounter.net/character-count
-14. Chrome Lighthouse Test  For additional site validation (Accessability, SEO etc)
+14. Chrome Lighthouse Test  For additional site validation (Accessibility, SEO, etc)
 15. Cssgradient         Used to generate the gradient used as the modal overlay             https://cssgradient.io/
-16. Microsoft Edge      Used as tertiary testing browser.
+16. Microsoft Edge      Used as the tertiary testing browser.

 ### __Possible Future Features to Implement__
 Ideas for future possible Features include;

-__1.__ A page or section to enter your email on the webiste and have the website email you a formatted version of the currently selected projected grades, for those who want a static saved version for reference.
-Perhaps this could be outputted instead as a text based ASCII table in a expandable section/modal, for easy copy pasting.
+__1.__ A page or section to enter your email on the website and have the website email you a formatted version of the currently selected projected grades, for those who want a static saved version for reference.
+Perhaps this could be outputted instead as a text-based ASCII table in an expandable section/modal, for easy copy-pasting.

 __2.__ A homebrew "days until calculator" that allows students to input their upcoming project dates (Potentially all 5 at once) and see the remaining time between and until each project.
 This information could be displayed in multiple (selectable?) formats.